Kibur/learn-CPP/README.md

 # learn-CPP
-Learning C++ with challenges and other random ideas
+Learning C++ with challenges and other random ideas.
+And trying to avoid unsafe code.